-Patrick has experience in issues relating to waste diversion, transportation of dangerous goods and hazardous wastes, emissions and discharges, contaminated lands, maritime pollution and spills, regulatory orders, waste and soil, and general environmental regulatory compliance.
-He has also provided transactional support on environmental issues arising during mergers and acquisitions, and debt and equity offerings.
+Patrick provides transactional support on environmental issues arising during mergers and acquisitions, debt and equity offerings, and other corporate transactions.
+Patrick has experience advising on issues relating to waste diversion, transportation of dangerous goods and hazardous wastes, emissions and discharges, contaminated lands, records of site conditions, maritime pollution and spills, regulatory orders, waste and soil, asbestos and other designated substances, and general environmental regulatory compliance.
+He regularly works with environmental consultants to address clients’ business needs.
+Patrick also has experience in regulatory proceedings before the Ontario Energy Board.

-Patrick has appeared before the Ontario Environmental Review Tribunal, the Ontario Energy Board, the Ontario Superior Court (Commercial List), the Ontario Court of Appeal, and the Federal Court of Canada.
+He has appeared before the Ontario Environmental Review Tribunal, the Ontario Superior Court (Commercial List), the Ontario Court of Appeal, and the Federal Court of Canada.

 Patrick joined the firm as a summer student in 2009 and articled with the firm in 2010-2011, during which time he was seconded to the legal department of the Royal Bank of Canada.